raysan5/raylib/README.md

 learning and docs
 ------------------

-raylib is designed to be learned using the examples as the main reference.
-There is no a standard API documentation, just a **cheatsheet** containing all the functions available on the library and a short description of each one, input parameters and result value should be intuitive just seing the naming.
+raylib is designed to be learned using [the examples](https://github.com/raysan5/raylib/tree/master/examples) as the main reference.
+There is no standard API documentation but there is a [**cheatsheet**](https://www.raylib.com/cheatsheet/cheatsheet.html) containing all the functions available on the library and a short description of each one of them, input parameters and result value names should be intuitive enough to understand how each function works.

 Some additional documentation about raylib design can be found in raylib GitHub Wiki.
 Here the more relevant links:

  - [raylib cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html)
  - [raylib architecture](https://github.com/raysan5/raylib/wiki/raylib-architecture)